jtsiddons/geotrees/CONTRIBUTING.md

 issue please reference the issue number in the branch name and associated Merge request.
 It is generally easier to make a merge request and create a branch from the issue.

-If you wish to merge to `main` please create a merge request and assign it to `josidd`, and/or `ricorne` - either to perform the merge and/or review/approve the request.
+If you wish to merge to `main` please create a merge request and assign it to `jtsiddons`, and/or `rcornes` - either to perform the merge and/or review/approve the request.
 Please provide a summary of the main changes that you have made so that there is context for us to review the changes.